jayaxe123/AsanaQALoopEvaluation/README.md

 # Project Automation with Playwright 🚀

 This repository contains an end-to-end test automation framework built using **TypeScript** and **Playwright**.
-The framework is designed to test and verify projects and tasks in a project management application.
+The framework is designed to test and verify projects and tasks in Asana project management application.

 ## Features
 - **Dynamic Test Generation**: Each project verification is treated as an individual test case.